frasosatis/cx16playground/basic/01-asc_listing/README.md

 automatically on the screen.
 For longer listings, this might take a while so it might be a good idea to save the binary BASIC file inside of the emulator.

+## bas2prg.sh

+The bash shell script `./bas2prg.sh` does exactly this by invoking the X16emu loading a file and saving it as .PRG, so that it can later be loaded by `x16emu -prg <file>.PRG`.
+It tries to obtain the location of an installed x16emu, so it works only if this is existing in the path (see command `which x16emu`).

 ## hello

 Use `x16emu -bas hello.bas` to load into the X16(emu).